Charging and Remissions

 - Where visits take place mainly or wholly within school hours and are regarded as desirable, but are an optional additional activity, rather than essential, parents will be asked to make a voluntary contribution, without which the visit may not be able to take place.

 - Where visits take place mainly or wholly within normal school hours and are an essential part of the curriculum, no charge will be made.
 However, in some circumstances, in order to provide a better quality experience, a voluntary contribution may be requested.
 This may occur in the case of Geography and Biology 'A' level courses in the Sixth Form where field work is essential but residential visits to more distant locations provide better opportunities.
 In such cases financial support may be available from the Hardship Fund.

 The Governors seek to encourage the learning of musical instruments and support the provision of music both within the curriculum and as an extra curricular activity.
 All students are entitled to equal access to instrumental tuition and support is available from the Hardship Fund.

 - The level of subsidy from the main budget, towards the cost of purchasing tuition from NMPAT Music Services is reviewed annually in February.
 It is proposed that this remains at £2,000 for 2021/22

 - The school will endeavour to purchase from Northamptonshire Music Services sufficient tuition time to allow groups of two or three students of similar standard to be taught together.

 - The cost of musical instrument tuition to students in small groups is reviewed annually in February, taking into account charges made by the NMPAT Music Service.
-The cost per term, per instrument for the academic year is £67.50 per term.
-It is proposed to keep the cost the same for 2017-2018.
+The cost per term, per instrument for the academic year is £70 per term.

 - A deposit is paid on registration and invoices are raised at the start of each term.
 The deposit is non-refundable and is offset against the fees for the summer term.